Target level of study

 Faculty of Science

-- management within the company, presenting the company as an economic and legal entity on the one hand, and the strategic approach in its entirety on the other.
+- to management within the company, presenting the company as an economic and legal entity on the one hand, and addressing the strategic approach as a whole on the other.

-- marketing in business, from market research to operational marketing.
-The marketing approach will be directly applied to the industrial creation project carried out by the student teams.
+- marketing within the company, from market research to operational marketing.
+The marketing approach will be directly applied within the framework of the industrial creation project led by the student teams.

-Class sessions will be supplemented by a company visit, as well as by a methodological approach based on concretecase studies.
+Classes will be supplemented by a company visit and a methodological approachto studying real-lifecase studies.

 Fluid mechanics and heat transfer